Bachelor of Arts in Health Science

 Electives from other Divisions or from offerings within the Colleges of Worcester Consortium are acceptable with permission of the School of Fire and Health Sciences chair.
 Appropriate electives deal with topics such as human development, health and development in a social context, or particular problem areas in health such as drugs, sexuality, violence, or nutrition.
 Students may also take the Emergency Medical Technician course.

 Students who anticipate graduate study in the health field are encouraged to add Calculus (one or two courses) and Physics with laboratory (one or two courses).
-Some particular graduate programs have other requirements and students should choose electives to meet those standards.
+Some particular graduate programs have other requirements and students should choose electives to meet those standards with the guidance of their faculty advisor.

 For more information, please contact: